-- Drop-off in Person — There has been some concern around the effectiveness and efficiency of the U.S. Postal Service, and some voters are looking for an alternative to mail-in that makes sure ballots arrive in time to be counted.
-This year, voters can request an absentee ballot and either drop in an election box or deliver to their polling place on election day.
+- Drop off in Person — There has been some concern around the effectiveness and efficiency of the U.S. Postal Service, and some voters are looking for an alternative to mail-in that makes sure ballots arrive in time to be counted.
+This year, voters can request an absentee ballot and either drop it in an election box or deliver it to their polling place on election day.

 - Vote Early — Don’t want to risk long waits or crowding on election day?
 Locate early voting polling places in your area where you can vote at your convenience, with plenty of time to schedule a trip to cast your vote.
 This not only makes it easier for voters to find a time that works best for them but also reduces the number of people who will be at the polls.
 Check your local area for early voting locations.